 - Restrict.
 Lets you change your restriction level and some other things – see below under It’s Roleplay… or is it? for more details.

 - ++Immersion.
 Increases your immersion level by adding restrictions.
 See below.
+(Not available in the free demo.
+Buy and install a License to enable this option.)

 - ++Constructs/–Constructs.
 Changes whether or not constructs can fully operate a talisman you wear.
 Normally they can’t, but if you want to be fully usable by them (for example, if you’re owned by a construct), you can change this.